or scroll for handy tips and a little nostalgia.

 Ambrosia Salad is the old-fashioned fruit salad that takes its name from Greek mythology.

 Ambrosia is the food and drink of the Greek Gods, and this exceptional little salad is deserving of its name.
-It’s truly fabulous.
+Its vibrant colours, luscious fruits, and creamy texture has made it a timeless dessert that evokes fond memories of family gatherings and celebrations.

-It’s considered a Christmas tradition in the United States, particularly in the South, where it first started appearing in cookbooks in the late 1800’s.
+Ambrosia Salad, sometimes called Ambrosia Fruit Salad of Creamy Fruit Salad, is considered a Christmas tradition in the United States, particularly in the South, where it first started appearing in cookbooks in the late 1800s.

-For me, it’s something my Nan Mac made when I was very young and something that popped up now and again at parties throughout my childhood.
+For me, the best Ambrosia Salad is the one my Nan Mac made when I was very young and then popped up now and again at parties throughout my childhood.

-I haven’t seen it for a while – but I have never forgotten the joy of Ambrosia Salad.
+When I decided to make it up to record it here in the blog, I hadn’t seen it for a while – but I have never forgotten the joy of Ambrosia Salad.

 There are many versions of this recipe, however common ingredients include pineapple, coconut and marshmallows.